 Street furniture should maximise pedestrian comfort, convenience and amenity, create visual harmony and be used to define spaces, streets, paths and gateways.
 Opportunities for public art in significant public domain locations should be explored as part of the development process.
+The incorporation of trees and landscaping enhance the quality of the public domain, provides protection from the sun and contributes to the 40% tree canopy coverage target.

-- a) To create a sense of identity for the area. - b) To enhance public spaces so that they are vibrant, safe and welcoming. - c) To facilitate cultural identity through art and design in public places. - d) To create quality streetscapes that is visually attractive and integrates with surrounding street layout.
+- a) To create a sense of identity for the area. - b) To enhance public spaces so that they are vibrant, safe and welcoming. - c) To facilitate cultural identity through art and design in public places. - d) To create quality streetscapes that is visually attractive and integrates with surrounding street layout. - e) To preserve and promote a connected tree canopy cover within the streetscape.

 - 1. Street furniture is to be incorporated into the design of all public spaces and should be consistent in design and style. - 2.
 Street furniture is to be located so as not to impede mobility, generally in accordance with AS 1428:1 4. - 3.
-The location and detailing of all proposed street furniture is to be indicated on the Landscape Plan, to be submitted with the DA.
+The location and detailing of all proposed street furniture is to be indicated on the Landscape Plan, to be submitted with the development application. - 4.
+Multifunction poles shall be installed within the local centre.